View George Claeys's Obituary on https://qctimes.com/ and share memories

 October 17.
 1935-February 6, 2019

-ELDRIDGE-Mr. George E. Claeys, 83 of Eldridge, Iowa, died early Wednesday morning, February 6, 2019, in the comfort of his home.
+ELDRIDGE-George E. Claeys, 83, died early Wednesday morning, February 6, 2019, in the comfort of his home.

-Surviving are his wife, Margaret; children, Kathleen Jones, Illinois; Martin Claeys, Indiana; Allen (Sue) Claeys, Eldridge, Dale (Kim) Claeys, Florida, Maurice Roger Claeys, Texas; Jennifer Claeys, Georgia; Margaret's children, Johnnie (Karey) Carlin, Nancy (Mark) Hughes and Julie (Keith) Walker all of DeWitt; his 11 grandchildren and 13 great-grandchildren and Margaret's 10 grandchildren and 13 great-grandchildren; a brother, Paul (Stephanie) Claeys, Long Grove and a sister-in-law, Janice Claeys, Walcott.
+Surviving are his wife, Margaret; children, Kathleen Jones of Illinois; Martin Claeys of Indiana; Allen (Sue) Claeys of Eldridge, Dale (Kim) Claeys of Florida, Maurice Roger Claeys of Texas; Jennifer Claeys of Georgia; Margaret's children, Johnnie (Karey) Carlin, Nancy (Mark) Hughes and Julie (Keith) Walker all of DeWitt; his 11 grandchildren and 13 great-grandchildren and Margaret's 10 grandchildren and 12 great-grandchildren; a brother, Paul (Stephanie) Claeys of Long Grove and a sister-in-law, Janice Claeys of Walcott.

 Also preceding George in death were a brother, Walter Thomas Claeys and a son-in-law, Merle Jones.